 - The nearby port town of Otaru makes a great side trip.

 It’s almost the complete opposite of Niseko, where in just the past decade the town and its accommodation have been developed to the max, while on-snow infrastructure has advanced at snail’s pace.
+However in recent years Kiroro's popularity has certainly grown as its side-country policiy became better known.
+Europeans, Americans and Australians all flock here on day trips from Niseko or as a stop on Hokkaido road trips - if it's a big powder day there is definitely competition for fresh tracks in the trees.

 These points are not a negative – far from it!
 Kiroro is a fantastic choice for families wanting to get away from the Aussie crowds at Niseko, or for powderhounds wanting to sample some of the best powder Japan has to offer.
 At Kiroro it’s all about the snow.
 Just don’t expect to be doing a lot once the lifts stop turning.

-To be fair, Kiroro has a bunch of other activities for kids in “Kiroro Town” – a collection of buildings next to the Hotel Piano (see families section below).
+To be fair, Kiroro has a bunch of other activities for kids in “Kiroro Town” – a collection of buildings next to the Tribute Hotel (see families section below).
 But adults (in particular advanced skiers) without kids in tow may find three or four days at Kiroro is plenty.

 Let’s start with the most important part … depending on who’s reporting it, Kiroro receives anywhere from 14 to 21 meters of snow every season!
 The average snow accumulation is 2.9m/9.5ft while the record was 5.1m/16.7ft.
 Once you hear those statistics everything else seems insignificant.
 But there are plenty of other great aspects to skiing at Kiroro.
 It has 120ha/296 acres of skiable terrain (versus 159ha at Niseko), but due to the layout of the lifts and slopes spanning several ridgelines, the actual resort area could be a lot bigger, especially if you’re the type who wants to ski in the trees between the ridge lines.